 Note that when you book subsequent days, dates you've already booked will be slashed out with a gray line on the availability calendar.
 Days that are outside of the ticket's validity window - 13 days before/after the first day that you book - will similarly be grayed out.

 The basics of making park reservations should be enough for the casual Disneyland visitor.
-But if you go often, during peak capacity times, or tend to plan last minute, you are going to need to get a bit more strategic.
+But there are a few other considerations to keep in mind, and some tips that may come in handy if you are planning last minute at a high crowd time where you may need to be a bit more strategic.

 Check park availability often to snag newly-available spots

-If you aren’t able to reserve the Disneyland park you want to visit right away, don’t give up.
+If you aren't able to reserve the Disneyland park you want to visit, don't give up.

 Disneyland has always made clear that although a day may look sold out, "To accommodate as many types of ticket holders as possible, reservations for select dates may be made available on a rolling basis."
 This means that some spaces may not be initially be made available, but can be offered later if you keep looking.